-As part of the program's pragmatic approach to preparing counselors, in addition to classroom studies, all students complete clinical experiences in the UCF Community Counseling and Research Center and field-based experiences in the community.
-The UCF Community Counseling and Research Center serves as a hub for training and research in the program, with graduate students providing counseling services to children, adolescents, and adults through the provision of individual, couples, and family therapy.
-The CCRC serves more than 1400 individuals, couples, and families in the central Florida community.
+The UCF Community Counseling and Research Center serves as a hub for training and research in the Counselor Education program, with graduate students providing counseling services to children, adolescents, and adults through the provision of individual, couples, and family therapy.
+The CCRC annually serves more than 1400 individuals, couples, and families in the Central Florida community.

-The Clinical Mental Health Counseling track requires a minimum of 63 credit hours beyond the bachelor's degree, including 6 credit hours of core courses, 39 credit hours of specialization (including a 3 credit hour elective), 12 credit hours of professional clinical experiences, and 6 credit hours of electives in either the nonthesis or thesis option.
+The CACREP Accredited Clinical Mental Health Counseling track in the Counselor Education Master’s of Arts (MA) program prepares students for licensure as a mental health counselor.
+As such, students must be formally admitted to the program to take any program area courses.
+The program requires a minimum of 63 credit hours beyond the bachelor's degree, including 6 credit hours of core courses, 39 credit hours of specialization (including a 3-credit hour elective), 12 credit hours of professional clinical experiences, and 6 credit hours of additional electives (in either the nonthesis or thesis option).
+Electives must be approved by faculty advisors, be graduate level courses, and align with future professional goals.

 Total Credit Hours Required: 63 Credit Hours Minimum beyond the Bachelor's Degree